smenjas/history-notes/README.md

 - 1937 CE: John von Neumann published *Continuous geometries with a transition probability*
 - 1938 CE: H. Copeland published *The kingdoms of organisms*
 - 1938 CE: Kurt Gödel published *Consistency of the axiom of choice and of the generalized continuum-hypothesis with the axioms of set theory*
+- 1938 CE: [Alfred O. C. Nier](https://en.wikipedia.org/wiki/Alfred_O._C._Nier) published measurements of the relative abundance of the isotopes of uranium
 - 1939 CE: Linus Pauling published *The Nature of the Chemical Bond*
 - 1939 CE: [The Bourbaki group](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) published the first volume of [*Éléments de mathématique* (*Elements of Mathematics*)](https://en.wikipedia.org/wiki/%C3%89l%C3%A9ments_de_math%C3%A9matique)
 - 1939 CE: [Lise Meitner](https://en.wikipedia.org/wiki/Lise_Meitner) & [Otto Robert Frisch](https://en.wikipedia.org/wiki/Otto_Robert_Frisch) published *Disintegration of Uranium by Neutrons: A New Type of Nuclear Reaction*, describing [nuclear fission](https://en.wikipedia.org/wiki/Nuclear_fission)